Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Since then, Oliphant has removed that admin's list (and his own) from his blocklists' trusted sources.
 I removed the same ones.
 Oliphant also stopped generating the unified-max blocklist, as the potential for misuse was too great.
 I became less involved in Oliphant's list; by the end of August 2023, I decided to withdraw from the project completely.
 I'm not prohibiting the use of my blocklists in raw-domain form, as I don't think a "list of domains" constitutes a creative work worth restricting beyond the provisions of a CC-BY-SA license.

+### July 2023: bad receipt for bungle.online

+A receipt for bungle.online, at the time a tier-0 instance, cited slurs from the admin account.
+One was a racial slur.
+However, I later found that the slur may have been used in a reclaimed context.
+I subsequently demoted the instance to tier-1 and removed that receipt.

+Now I endeavor to be more careful about examining my preconceived notions when using slur-usage as a receipt.
+If a receipt revolves around slur usage, I should do a better job considering *how* the slur was used if there aren't many other receipts indicating a pattern of discriminatory usage.
+I also should specifically seek approval from people of the relevant marginalized identity before publishing.

+### Other errata

+More minor corrections:

+- August 2023: I mistakenly said that ryona.agency and plagu.ee have an MRF policy to convert DMs to public posts.
+This was false: the policy converts followers-only and unlisted posts to public, but not DMs.

+- August 2023: I assumed that an account called "Shishihime" was a bot.
+The admin later claimed that it was an actual user.
+I then retracted the "bot" description.

+## Important modifications before importing

 **If you have read this far** and plan to import my lists or a list that imports mine, please delete the following fake entries from the lists or modify the "canary" subdomains:

 ```